-The Office of Management and Budget (OMB) regulations, found at 2 CFR Part 200, Subpart E, establish cost standards for federally funded or federally assisted projects.
-Only actual expenditures incurred by the Grant Recipient as a result of the TxCDBG project are considered allowable costs.
+The Office of Management and Budget (OMB) regulations establish cost standards for federally funded or federally assisted projects.2 Only actual expenditures incurred by the Grant Recipient as a result of the TxCDBG project are considered allowable costs.
 This applies whether these costs are being reimbursed with TxCDBG funds or used as match.
 These costs can include labor, materials, equipment, and professional services.